osefatul/typescript-curves/README.md

 ```typescript
 getOldestAge(players) as Player
 ```
-but that is no the ideal solution!
+but that is not the ideal solution!

 **The ideal solution is using `Generic` as such**